BGG56/Opera-GX-Dark-Mode-Shortcut/README.md

 Originally, I intended for the extension to automatically add the site to the exceptions list.
 However, I couldn't find a way to programmatically add new entries to the list that stores exceptions.

+To install extension download repo, then in opera gx open extensions (ctrl+shift+e), press load unpacked and find the repo's folder.